Saints Reacts Results: Is the team headed in the right direction?

 Earlier this week, we ran our weekly confidence poll to see how fans were feeling about the team.
-After the New Orleans Saints dominated the New England Patriots 34-0 in Foxborough last Sunday, it looks like fans are feeling better.
-58% of this week’s voters are feeling that confident that the team is headed in the right direction.
-This a huge improvement from last week’s nosedive to 7%, which is no surprise after the Saints finally served up a complete game on both offense and defense to hand deliver Bill Belichick one of the worst losses of his career.
+After the New Orleans Saints lost to the Houston Texans on Sunday, it looks like fans are feeling down again.
+Only 11% of this week’s voters are feeling that confident that the team is headed in the right direction.

-The Saints will hit the road again this week to take on the Houston Texans at NRG Stadium.
-Let’s hope they can continue their winning ways and keep those numbers trending up.
+The Saints will take on the Jacksonville Jaguars later tonight, so let’s hope they get a huge win and get those numbers trending back up.

 Check out DraftKings Sportsbook, the official sportsbook partner of SB Nation.